 3. BrightHire (Now Part of Zoom) - Interview Intelligence

-Zoom acquired BrightHire in December 2025, signaling that video interviewing is becoming a core enterprise feature rather than a standalone product category.
-BrightHire focuses on interview intelligence - recording interviews, generating AI transcripts and highlights, and creating structured scorecards that push directly to your ATS.
+Acquired by Zoom in December 2025, BrightHire is now a signal that video interviewing is becoming a core enterprise feature rather than a standalone product category.
+Interview intelligence is its differentiator - recording conversations, generating AI transcripts and highlights, and creating structured scorecards that push directly to your ATS.

-The platform includes an AI co-pilot for interview planning, real-time coaching cues, and automated highlights that flag key candidate responses.
+An AI co-pilot for interview planning, real-time coaching cues, and automated highlights that flag key candidate responses round out the core feature set.
 BrightHire integrates with Greenhouse, Workday, and Slack.
-A newer product, BrightHire Screen, adds autonomous first-round video screening.
+A newer add-on, BrightHire Screen, handles autonomous first-round video screening.

 Key features: